FedMKT: Federated Mutual Knowledge Transfer for Large and Small Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have emerged as a transformative force in artificial intelligence, profoundly altering our perception of natural language processing capabilities.
-The advent of cutting-edge LLMs like ChatGPT ~\cite{Chatgpt}, and LLaMA \cite{touvron2023llama} with their billions of parameters, has sparked the imagination of both researchers and practitioners, owing to their exceptional performance across diverse text generation tasks.
-Despite their widespread success in various general NLP tasks, LLMs face challenges that hinder their adoption in domain-specific applications~\cite{kang2023grounding} \cite{fan2023fate}.
+The emergence of Large Language Models (LLMs) has marked a revolutionary shift in artificial intelligence, significantly transforming our understanding of natural language processing capabilities.
+The advent of cutting-edge LLMs like ChatGPT ~\cite{Chatgpt}, Gemma2~\cite{team2024gemma}, and LLaMa2~\cite{touvron2023llama} with their billions of parameters, has sparked the imagination of both researchers and practitioners, owing to their exceptional performance across diverse text generation tasks.
+Despite their widespread success in various general NLP tasks, LLMs face challenges that hinder their adoption in domain-specific applications~\cite{kang2023grounding, fan2023fate, fan2024pdss}.
 The primary challenges include domain-specific knowledge Privacy, constrained computing resources, and mutual knowledge transfer between the LLM and SLMs.
 A significant challenge arises from the inherent model heterogeneity between the LLM and SLMs, particularly when aligning distributions of output logits.
 The mismatch between the tokenizers of different LLM and SLMs poses a notable obstacle.
 Furthermore, the mutual transfer of knowledge between the server's LLM and clients' SLMs remains a largely unexplored area in academic literature, warranting further investigation.

-To fill these gaps, we propose FedMKT, a novel federated mutual knowledge transfer framework designed to enhance the performance of both large and small language models.
+To fill these gaps, we propose FedMKT, a novel federated mutual knowledge transfer framework designed to improve the performance of both large and small language models.
 By leveraging the complementary strengths of federated learning and knowledge distillation, FedMKT facilitates effective mutual knowledge transfer between clients' SLMs and the LLM owned by the server.